 Providers must report a range of other matters to the department, within set timeframes, to maintain approval.

-From 1 July 2023, large providers have additional reporting requirements.
+Large providers have additional reporting requirements.
 They must report financial information, including information about revenue, profits, and leasing arrangements.

 We may take compliance action if you fail to meet your obligations.
 Compliance action could include: